I was a Classical homeschool skeptic.

-There we were, in a relaxed setting, learning about the nature of story and storytelling – they making observations alongside me as we threw out questions and examples.
+There we were, in a relaxed setting, learning about the nature of story and storytelling – they made observations alongside me as we threw out questions and examples.

 The Classical Model’s Connections Come Later

-Back to that video I told you about – the one of the little girl and the math facts…
+Let’s revisit that video I told you about – the one with the little girl and the math facts.

-That little girl likely didn’t know much of what she was saying.
-Certainly she had no idea what the math laws meant.
-She had not likely fully recognized the truth that eight fluid ounces does indeed equal one cup.
+That little girl likely didn’t know much about what she was saying.
+Certainly, she had no idea what the math laws meant.
+She had not likely fully recognized the truth that eight fluid ounces do indeed equal one cup.

 But what I couldn’t have known until I started teaching my kids was how deeply these facts would imbed themselves into the brains of my kids.
 The facts of the Foundations years of Classical Conversations are the building blocks of wisdom.
 They are the “knowledge” portion of the pursuit.

-What comes later is the nuance, the reasoning, the recognition of the truth.
-The child comes along to the math facts and discovers through many a math fact sheet that in fact, the Commutative Laws of Addition and Multiplication are true.
+What comes later is the nuance, the reasoning, and the recognition of Truth.
+The child comes along to the math facts and discovers – through many a math fact sheet – that in fact, the Commutative Laws of Addition and Multiplication are true.
 A + B does indeed equal B + A. No matter how many times it is tested, it will always be true.

 Again, I cannot avoid the comparison to Biblical Truth.
 In that case, we read it, knowing God has said, “My Word is truth.”
-But we do not realize the truth of God’s Word until we reason, we live it, we experience it and recognize it as truth.
-The truth did not change, but our understanding of it did.
+But we do not realize the truth of God’s Word until we reason, we live it, experience it, and recognize it as Truth.
+The Truth did not change, but – through experience – our understanding of it did.